jackbl1/jackbl1/README.md

 # Interests

-I am currently learning front-end UX technologies.
-Specifically I am studying React, Redux, Observables, Thunk, and other libraries.
+I am currently studying Web3 technologies and working on side projects to gain engineering experience in blockchain, smart contracts and solidity.

 # Contact